DataExpert-ZachWilson-V4/capstone-project-v4-central-1/README.md

 - Preset data viz with different aggregation levels and multiple metrics and filters:
 ![image](https://github.com/DataExpert-ZachWilson-V4/capstone-project-v4-central-1/assets/16787672/670d4b50-96dc-4d6c-8ead-9100df8524df)
 - We can visualize the relationship between different metrics with the sentiment of a specific brand, model and year:
 - Metrics: Total retweets, total likes, total positive tweets, total negative tweets, total neutral tweets, and more...

+### Future Improvements:
+- Currently Sneaker's Catalog is a static data source scrapped a couple of months ago.
+Next big step should be to automate scraping of new sneakers releases.
+- Sentiment Analysis Model: The current model only supports English, we could use a multi-language model to improve tweet's sentiment quality.
+- Tweet's dataset size: Currently Twitter has very strict limitations to get tweet's data.
+Twitter API access is very expensive and other solutions have also provide a limited amount of tweets.
+Because of this, we got a small tweets dataset for the analysis.